Mad-ness/cfa533-display/README.md

 ## Repository information

-Along with the provided source the repository contains *.spec* file to build a RPM package for CentOS 7/RHEL 7 and a built such package.
+Along with the provided source the repository contains *.spec* file to build a RPM package for CentOS 7/RHEL 7.

 ### File cfa533lcd-2.0-1.el7.noarch.rpm